Chelsea Fox: 2020–present

 Chelsea enters a relationship with lawyer Gray Atkins (Toby-Alexander Smith), which is met with strong opposition from his former mother and father-in-law, Karen Taylor (Lorraine Stanley) and Mitch Baker (Roger Griffiths).
 Throughout their relationship, Chelsea lives extravagantly off Gray's money and shows little interest in bonding with his children, Mia (Mahalia Malcolm) and Mackenzie (Isaac Lemonius).
 Their relationship ends when Chelsea witnesses Gray's volatile behavior and refuses to endure his mistreatment.
 Chelsea soon discovers she is pregnant and plans to have an abortion, but she is stopped by Gray's fling Whitney Dean (Shona McGarty), who accompanies her to an abortion clinic.
 After a scan reveals that she is further along than expected, Chelsea decides to keep the baby.
 She initially plans to raise the child alone but is encouraged by Whitney to inform Gray.
 When Gray learns about the pregnancy, he agrees to have no involvement but later decides he wants to co-parent.
 Gray and Chelsea become engaged, but on their wedding day, Whitney reveals that Gray had killed his previous wife Chantelle (Jessica Plummer) through domestic violence.
 Despite this revelation, Chelsea is manipulated by Gray and proceeds with the wedding.
 Later, Chelsea uncovers the truth about Gray's abuse of Chantelle when Whitney sends her screenshots of Chantelle's online posts about the abuse before her death.
 Determined to leave Gray, Chelsea steals money from Ruby Allen's (Louisa Lytton) nightclub Ruby's, and plans to flee to Ibiza, but is stopped in her tracks by Gray.
 During their confrontation, her waters break, and she is rushed to the hospital where she goes into premature labor.
-Gray supports her through the delivery, and she names their son Jordan Atkins, after her deceased half-brother.
+Gray supports her through the delivery, and she names their son Jordan Atkins, after her half-brother who had since died from a heroin overdose.
 Chelsea decides to stay with Gray for temporary support and she orchestrates a plan with Whitney and Chantelle's former fling Kheerat Panesar (Jaz Deol) to incriminate Gray for his crimes.